dbt-labs/dbt-completion.bash/README.md

 #### Using oh-my-zsh

-If using oh-my-zsh, the atutocompletion script can be installed by putting the `_dbt` file in the folder `~/.oh-my-zsh/completions/` (create the completions folder if it doesn't exist).
+If using oh-my-zsh, the autocompletion script can be installed by putting the `_dbt` file in the folder `~/.oh-my-zsh/completions/` (create the completions folder if it doesn't exist).

 #### Manual installation